 The goal of every business is to make a profit, but losses still occur.
 The provisions under §172, Net Operating Loss Deduction, are important because tax professionals increasingly find themselves working with clients who are incurring net operating losses (NOLs).
 Without a basic understanding of NOLs, tax professionals cannot provide their clients with the best possible tax outcome.
 In addition to NOLs, the IRS analyzes an NOL under alternative minimum tax rules.
 This course enhances the tax professional’s understanding of NOLs and alternative minimum tax NOLs (ATNOLs).

 Upon completion of this course, you will be able to:

-- Correctly calculate the amount of the NOL to maximize the amount to carry over or carry back.
+- Calculate the amount of the NOL to maximize the amount to carryover

-- Identify the provisions of carrying back and carrying forward the NOL.
+- Identify the provisions of carrying forward the NOL

 This course includes an e-book and exam questions to help you earn CPE.
 CPE is issued after the exam is successfully completed.